MartaKliuchnik/alias-game/README.md

 Status code: **201 Created**

 Description: The user has been successfully registered.
-The response includes a success message and the data with the userId of the newly created user.
+The response includes a success message and the data with the userId (ObjectId) of the newly created user.

 ```
 {